 Become a MyPath Advocate or MyPath Innovator

 MyPath recruits San Francisco/Bay Area high school youth every summer to join our year-long program from July of the current year to June of the following year.
-If you are interested in building your leadership skills and making a difference in your community, please contact our Youth Engagement Manager, Marcus Garcia, at Marcus@MyPathUS.org.
+If you are interested in building your leadership skills and making a difference in your community, please contact our Director of Youth Engagement, Shirley Yee, at Shirley@MyPathUS.org.

 MyPath Advocates lead advocacy projects to encourage financial institutions and regulatory institutions to better serve youth and young adults through offering safe, quality youth-owned financial products.
 Additionally, MyPath Advocates provide peer-to-peer workshops at local youth organizations and high schools regarding the dangers of predatory financial services and the connection between accessing good products and upward mobility.

 A local youth leadership and innovation space, MyPath Innovators involve artivism through creative projects that draw attention to and advocate for key youth financial policy issues.

 - In 2011, MyPath youth organized a project to map predatory financial services in low-income communities in San Francisco, and generated recommendations for city government and financial institutions to expand quality financial services for youth and their families.

 - In 2011, MyPath youth leaders addressed the San Francisco Department of Children, Youth and Their Families (DCYF) on the need for youth-friendly accounts and advocating for financial inclusion for low-income communities of color in San Francisco.
 DCYF has since partner with MyPath to connect youth in workforce programs to youth-friendly checking and saving accounts.

 - In 2013, youth leaders from MyPath and the Youth Leadership Institute organized and launched the First Annual School for Economic Justice for Bay Area youth to mobilize their communities to organize policies and campaigns addressing financial inclusion.